Why does System Data take so much disk space on Mac?

 How to clear System Data storage

-One problem is that it's also tricky to manually identify all of the items categorized in "System Data" because when you go to Apple's Built-in Storage optimizing tool, you can't click on "System Data" to investigate further.
+One problem is that it's also tricky to manually identify all items categorized in "System Data" because when you go to Apple's Built-in Storage optimizing tool, you can't click "System Data" to investigate further.
 Take a look for yourself.

 For older macOS versions, go to Apple Menu > About This Mac > Storage > Manage.